Culture of Bengal: Clothing

 A Bengali Muslim man sporting a simple black sherwani.

-An urban Bengali Muslim woman wearing a pink niqab.
+A Bengali woman in Dhaka clad in fine Bengali muslin, 18th century.

 In rural areas, older women wear the shari with hijab while the younger generation wear the selwar kamiz with hijab, both with simple designs.
 In urban areas, the selwar kamiz and the combination of niqab-burqa-chador is more popular, and has distinct fashionable designs.
 Islamic clothing is really common among Bengali Muslims.
 World Hijab Day is an annual event founded by a Bengali-American, Nazma Khan in 2013, taking place on 1 February each year.
 Traditionally urban Bengali men wore the jama, though costumes such as the panjabi with selwar or pyjama have become more popular within the past three centuries.
 The popularity of the fotua, a shorter upper garment, is undeniable among Bengalis in casual environments.
 The lungi and gamcha are a common combination for rural Bengali men.
-During special occasions, Bengali women commonly wear either sharis, selwar kamizes or abayas, covering their hair with hijab or orna; and men wear a panjabi, also covering their hair with a tupi, toqi, pagri or rumal.
+During special occasions, Bengali women commonly wear either sharis, selwar kamizes, covering their hair with hijab or orna; and men wear a panjabi, also covering their hair with a tupi, toqi, pagri or rumal.

 Jama is the long, loose fitting, stitched garment of Bengali Women.
 Jama was originally worn by Bengali Women in the Mughal court as a symbol of status and wealth.
 Over time, it has now been more widely adopted by women in other parts of Bengal, including Bangladesh.
 Jama may also fulfill some interpretations of Islamic rules.
 Jama is similar to dress.

 A Bengali men in dhoti, between 1939 and 1945.